 For another supporting perspective regarding the blackout impact on storage demand, here is a link to an article in Greentech Media, the source for the quote in the first line of this article:

-Learn more about the skills needed and career opportunities related to renewable energy in this video segment from LAEDC, featuring expert guests.
+For more about the topic of the talent pipeline for the renewable energy industry view this great video segment from LAEDC, featuring expert guests.

 (Click image to enlarge)